 Social media is not all positive and it is not equally beneficial or accessible for young people.
 Access to technology is a problem in some developing nations, although some grassroots programs are trying to bridge the digital divide.
 Even in technologically advanced societies like Australia, where young people generally have better access to the internet, some sub-groups are less likely to have personal access to a computer or to the internet.
 Technological access depends upon ethnicity, English-language proficiency, geographic location and socio-economic disadvantage.

 While I agree with De Bono that people need to be taught to be critically engaged with the world they live in, this necessarily involves learning about different communication mediums and strategies.
-Shouldn’t this include social media?
-Luddite condemnations aside, a critical exploration of information-sharing on social media networks is an important scientific endeavour.
-I would have hoped that a philosopher might have a more open mind on evolving forms of knowledge and learning.
+This includes social media.
+De Bono’s Luddite arguments aside, a critical exploration of information-sharing on social media networks is an important scientific endeavour.
+The sociology of knowledge is focused on evolving forms of knowledge and learning.
+Sociology is therefore primed to provide insight on how social media is shaping new forms of communication across age groups, cultures, time and place.

 Connect With Me